Shenzhen: Geography

+Shenzhen roughly follows the administrative boundaries of the historical Bao'an County.
+The southern portion of Bao'an County became part of British Hong Kong after the Opium Wars, while the village of Shenzhen was on the border.
+Shenzhen railway station was the last stop on the mainland Chinese section of the Kowloon–Canton Railway, and Shenzhen's economy grew and it became a city by 1979.

 Shenzhen is located within the Pearl River Delta, bordering Hong Kong to the south, Huizhou to the north and northeast, Dongguan to the north and northwest.
 Lingdingyang and Pearl River to the west and Mirs Bay to the east and roughly 100 km southeast of the provincial capital of Guangzhou.
 As of the end of 2017, the resident population of Shenzhen was 12,528,300, of which the registered population was 4,472,200, the actual administrative population was over 20 million.
 It makes up part of the Pearl River Delta built-up area with 44,738,513 inhabitants, spread over 9 municipalities (including Macau).
 The city is elongated measuring 81.4 kilometers from east to west while the shortest section from north to south is 10.8 kilometers.